I Was Injured In A Car Accident. What Are My Rights?

 Some car accident injuries don’t immediately happen, and you could find yourself with injuries developing days after the accident.
 This is especially the case with soft tissue damage.
 It is extremely important to seek medical advice, even if you think you have not suffered any serious injuries, make sure you visit your doctor to ensure there are no serious underlying issues.
 Take note of all medical treatment expenses including travel costs to your appointments and prescription costs.
 Remember to keep those records safe as they will be the basis for your compensation claim.
 Keep contacts of all medical practitioners visited during your treatment and be elaborative on every detail, including the limitations the pain has caused you, the extent of the injury and all inconveniences arising from the injury.
 Take note of all communications with your doctors throughout the treatment.

-Before you file a claim for compensation after a car accident, you ought to understand the type of insurance cover you have.
 There are different types of insurance covers that are aimed at different parties and situations, and knowing which you have is crucial to avoid wasting your time.
 The main type of insurance policy covers protection to personal injury.
 Car damage insurance policies, on the other hand, cover third party (liability) cover and general liability (uninsured) cover.

 After a car accident, you should claim compensation from your insurer if you have a comprehensive policy.
 You could also claim uninsured losses from the other driver’s insurer to cover injuries, losses, transport expenses and loss of earning not covered by your policy.
 Inform your insurance agent about all that happened during the accident and policy number of the driver and any witnesses that were present when the accident happened.